Home

 Comprehensive Toxic Exposure Reform

-On Aug.
-10, the president signed into law the Sergeant First Class Heath Robinson Honoring Our Promise to Address Comprehensive Toxics (PACT) Act of 2022.
+The president signed into law the Sergeant First Class Heath Robinson Honoring Our Promise to Address Comprehensive Toxics (PACT) Act on Aug.
+10, 2022.
 This marked the end of a long legislative road to comprehensive toxic exposure reform which will expand health care coverage to millions of veterans.

 The bill’s passage was a result of a combined effort from MOAA and more than 60 other veterans service organizations, alongside veterans and their families, other advocates and advocacy groups, and a bipartisan group of legislators from both chambers.
 MOAA members sent 14,000 messages, including emails, letters, and phone calls, to legislators in support of the legislation and helped secure its passage.